Welcome to Myanmar SEEDS!

+Our mission is to implement programs that improve access to nutrition, education, essential infrastructure and economic opportunity for all.
 We work in cooperation and collaboration with vulnerable rural communities in the Central Dry Zone of Myanmar.
 Our volunteers and local staff are committed to direct impact and inclusive development.

 Our Projects in Bagan, Myanmar

-Responsible Tourism Social Enterprise in Bagan
+Responsible Tourism in Bagan

 We set up Three Treasures Responsible Tourism & Trading in Bagan in April of 2016 as a local social enterprise.
 We create jobs and improve livelihoods by bringing marginalized members of the community into the tourism industry in a responsible way.